ceopinio/ceo-estimacions/README.md

   [package `escons`](https://github.com/ceopinio/escons)
   which needs to be installed separately.

+7. `report-figures.R` prepares the final figures included in the report.
+Note: This file is not executed via the `Snakefile` and will likely contain dependencies different from those listed in the `renv.lock`.

-The `Snakefile` will ensure that the scripts are executed in the correct order.
+The `Snakefile` will ensure that the scripts performing data analysis are executed in the correct order.

 ## Execution